-When you are injured, your choice of a lawyer can make a huge difference in your financial recovery.
+When you are injured, your choice of a personal injury lawyer can make a huge difference in your financial recovery.
 Many lawyers handle personal injuries, but choosing the right one can be difficult.
 When you are trying to decide who to hire, ask these five questions first.

 - What Kind of Personal Injury Experience Do You Have?